Polarized vs Merged Ranges: The Complete Strategy Guide

 Key Takeaways

 Ready to analyze range construction in real game situations?
-Download GTO Gecko to study how solvers construct betting ranges across different board textures, positions, and stack depths.
+Browse GTO Gecko's presolved solutions to study how the solver splits its betting ranges across board textures, positions, and stack depths, then drill the same spots in the trainer until the patterns stick.